GitStatus25/GitStatus/Roadmap.md

 - Not all new features should be paywalled
 - Regular feature releases for all tiers
 - Premium features should provide clear additional value

-## Strategic Questions to Address

-1. How should we determine free tier limits? (commits/tokens/time period?)
-2. What's the target pricing structure for different tiers?
-3. Should we implement a gradual rollout of premium features or launch them all at once?